YoavKa/mTSP-DL/README.md

-# Modeling Input Invariances and Output Constraints for the Multiple Traveling Salesmen Problem
+# Learning the Multiple Traveling Salesmen Problem with Permutation Invariant Pooling Networks

-This repository contains the code implementing the paper "Modeling Input Invariances and Output Constraints for the Multiple Traveling Salesmen Problem".
+This repository contains the code implementing the paper "Learning the Multiple Traveling Salesmen Problem with Permutation Invariant Pooling Networks".

 ## Getting Started